bahimy/imageboard/README.md

 &ensp;Conditions trigerring alternate flow:\
 &emsp;Condition 1: There is no threads of interest on the board.\
-&emsp;&ensp;1-1.
+&emsp;&ensp;2-1.
 Provide ability to navigate to another board

 __Use case name__: Post to the thread of interest\
-__Use case purpose__: The usecase provides ability for an Actor to make a post to the main thread
+__Use case purpose__: The usecase provides ability for an Actor to make a post

 Optimistic flow: